Advertiser Disclosure

 The main difference between American Express and Visa is that American Express is both a card issuer and a payment network.
 Visa is only a payment network and has cards issued by other banks, like Chase, Bank of America, etc.

-Mainly this means that you will contact American Express’ customer service department for any issue you have with your card, but if you have a Visa, you will contact your card’s issuer if you have any issues.
+Mainly this means that you must contact the American Express customer service department for any issue you have with your card, but if you have a Visa, you must contact your card’s issuer if you have any issues.

 How widely accepted is American Express?